vivid-arch/laravel-docs/source/docs/foundation/controllers.md

 [...]
 ```

-The recommended way is to not pass the array inside `serve` at all, but keep it in the method definition.
+A better way would be to not pass the array inside `serve()` at all, but keep it in the method definition.
 From within the Feature,
 you can access the injected object using the Request object.

 -------------